KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 ### Examples of Low-Hanging Fruit"
 The church could submit articles and general information to the local newspaper.
 Although individual church members were occasionally submitting articles, this was being done ad hoc, without a coordinated strategy.
 Also, the church had not fully made use of it's information space in the newspaper's Church Calendar section.

-Adding Pretty Prairie United Methodist Church website address in local newspaper Church Calendar
+Pretty Prairie United Methodist Church website address added into the local newspaper Church Calendar to boost traffic and rankings
 ![](new-marketing-strategy/ninnescah-valley-news-church-calendar.jpg)

 ### Up to Date Marketing Materials